 “10 Most Exciting Cities in America”

 “2nd Happiest City for Young Professionals in the U.S.”

 Brightline provides express service between Miami and West Palm Beach, and planned future service to Orlando.
 The Brightline stations are centrally located downtown.
-Brightline offers free onboard Wi-Fi and outlets at each seat, large windows and food and beverage options.
+With the Brightline train, commuters can travel from Fort Lauderdale to Miami or West Palm Beach in just 30 minutes.
+Brightline offers free WiFi, large windows and food and beverage options.